discordjs/guide/guide/sequelize/README.md

 | bob | is the best | bob | 0 |
 | tableflip | (╯°□°）╯︵ ┻━┻ | joe | 8 |

-In order to do that in Sequelize, a model object will be defined based on this structure.
+In order to do that in Sequelize, you define a model based on this structure, as shown below.

 ```js
 /*